-The Essential Guide to Student Travel for Washington D.C. in 2019
+The Essential Guide to Student Travel for Washington D.C.

 Traveling to a new city can bring a lot of logistical concerns and worries to group trip leaders.
 To set your fears at ease, read on to find out what you need to know before you visit the District of Columbia.